This post is part of a four-part series: Milestones, Gaps and Falling Behind. Find links to the rest of the series are at the bottom of this post.

 Literature

-We don’t seem to get as worried about literature, but just to give you some more perspective, literature is just as subjective.
-Students begin by learning to ask and answer questions.
+Most homeschooling families are voracious readers so we don’t tend to get as worried about the topic of literature, but just to give you some more perspective, literature is just as subjective.
+In conventional school, students begin with a skill-based approach by learning to ask and answer questions.
 Then, they move to “harder” topics such as comparing and contrasting.
-I don’t know about you, but at our house these skills are used twice over every night at the dinner table!
+Probably things you are already doing by reading books to your kids.

 What Next?